morrownr/USB-WiFi/README.md

 - State: single
 - WPA-3 SAE: works
 ```
-Review - The Alfa AWUS036ACM is an excellent product.
+Review by Nick - The Alfa AWUS036ACM is an excellent product.
 It is mid-priced, well made and works well in managed mode, master mode and monitor mode.
 It can sustain 400+ Mb/s in AP mode.
 It runs cool and uses a maximum of only about 380 mA power when under heavy load (that is not much.)
 Works so well with the Raspberry Pi 4B, 3B+ and 3B, it is almost like it was designed specifically for that hardware.
 Highly recommended.

-Multiple links for the Netgear A6210
+--- Multiple links for the Netgear A6210 ---

 ebay - $27 USD - [NETGEAR AC1200 USB 3.0 Wi-Fi Adapter - A6210-10000S](https://www.ebay.com/p/18021987463) "single-state"